Pâte à Choux Dough (Cream Puff Dough)

 Don’t open the oven while it bakes.

+The puffs should be hollow inside and slightly crisp on the outside.
+Halve the puffs, fill with desired filling, and replace puff tops.
 Baked pâte à choux can be stored in refrigerator for 1 to 2 days or in the freezer for up to a month.
 (To defrost, warm in a 325℉ oven for 6 to 8 minutes.)